-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol To conclude, Policy RC1 therefore registers a neutral impact with respect to impact on the SAC because of the policy wording that has been included.
-2. Does the policy protect or enhance protected flora and fauna?
-As discussed above adverse impacts on the integrity of the River Derwent SAC has been ruled out.
-However, there is nonetheless a sensitive site and there is a potential but uncertain negative impact between Policy RC2 that would support proposals that deliver recreational activities which may impact the flora and fauna along the River Derwent Corridor.
-U - 3.
-Does the policy provide opportunities for provision of green infrastructure including linking in with existing green infrastructure?
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol would support proposals that deliver recreational activities which may impact the flora and fauna along the River Derwent Corridor.
+3. Does the policy provide opportunities for provision of green infrastructure including linking in with existing green infrastructure?
 1. Policy RC1 covers a corridor of land on either side of the River Derwent that combines current public rights of way, an open space and vegetated river corridor not accessible to the public.
 Alongside this extent on either side of the river, there are various land uses including business use and rear retail parking.
 On the northern part of the River there is a public right of way from Castlegate through the middle of the Morrisons' car park to the River Derwent.
 Depending on proposals which come forward, this policy could potentially open up opportunities for increased access to green infrastructure corridors but there is no positive impact detected from the current policy wording in terms of improving green infrastructure itself. = SEA 10: To maintain and enhance the quality and character of the landscape 1.
 What impact would this policy have on the Visually Important Undeveloped Areas in the plan area?
-Either side of the proposed designation of the NP Policy RC1 are two large areas of land designated in the Ryedale Local Plan as Visually Important Undeveloped Areas.
+1. Either side of the proposed designation of the NP Policy RC1 are two large areas of land designated in the Ryedale Local Plan as Visually Important Undeveloped Areas.
 These are shown on the Local Plan Proposals Map.
 Paragraph 6.1 of the Ryedale Local Sites Plan states that "In general, the VIUA's on the edges of the Market Towns are aimed at protecting areas which, by virtue of their open nature make a significant contribution to the setting of a Town and the role of the setting in influencing and framing the traditional form and character of the settlement.
-To this end, these sites tend to be larger in scale than VIUA's within settlements." =
+To this end, these sites tend to be larger in scale than VIUA's within settlements."
+The extent of the land covered by RC1 which is currently undeveloped is not open for additional development under the wording of Policy RC1 other than for very minor development (e.g. picnic areas, a café) that would allow for enhanced recreational enhancements.
+Potential negative impacts are avoided due to the inclusion of policy wording which requires development to maintain or enhance existing landscape quality.
+SEA 11: Reduce long distance commuting and 1.
+Would this policy encourage people to walk 1.
+If this policy succeeds to facilitate improved accessible open space provision there is potential for this policy to result in fewer journeys to areas U+